 |Ongoing Maintenance||£80 – £100 per month|

 Other Website Costs – Features and Components

-As well as domain, hosting design and build costs, you may also have to factor in the price of future development, external plug ins, digital marketing PR, SEO, PPC Management or social media management.
+As well as domain, hosting design and build costs, you may also have to factor in the price of future development, external plug-ins, digital marketing PR, SEO, PPC Management or social media marketing.

 |Digital Marketing PR||£100 to £500 per month|

 |SEO||£500+ per month|

 |Social Media Management||£250+ per month|

 - See your website as investment and marketing tool, not just an expense.